-Animals Wildlife Tasmanian Tiger 'Sightings' Prompt New Scientific Hunt By Michael d'Estries Writer State University of New York at Geneseo Michael d’Estries has been writing about science, culture, space and sustainability since 2005.
-His writing has appeared on Business Insider, CNN, and Forbes. our editorial process Michael d'Estries Updated May 31, 2017 Photo: Baker; E.J.
-Keller [CC by 2.0]/Wikimedia Commons Share Twitter Pinterest Email Animals Wildlife Pets Animal Rights Endangered Species A renewed search for the Tasmanian tiger will officially begin in April on a remote peninsula in Far North Queensland, Australia.
+News Animals Tasmanian Tiger 'Sightings' Prompt New Scientific Hunt By Michael d'Estries Michael d'Estries LinkedIn Twitter Writer State University of New York at Geneseo Quaestrom School of Business, Boston University (2022) Michael d’Estries is a co-founder of the green celebrity blog Ecorazzi.
+He has been writing about culture, science, and sustainability since 2005.
+His work has appeared on Business Insider, CNN, and Forbes.
+Learn about our editorial process Updated November 6, 2020 This story is part of Treehugger's news archive.
+Learn more about our news archiving process or read our latest news.
+Share Twitter Pinterest Email Photo: Baker; E.J.
+Keller [CC by 2.0]/Wikimedia Commons News Environment Business & Policy Science Animals Home & Design Current Events Treehugger Voices News Archive A renewed search for the Tasmanian tiger will officially begin in April on a remote peninsula in Far North Queensland, Australia.
 The effort, spearheaded by two researchers from James Cook University, comes on the heels of credible eyewitness observations of animals in the region matching the long-extinct species' description.
 “We have cross-checked the descriptions we received of eyeshine colour, body size and shape, animal behavior, and other attributes, and these are inconsistent with known attributes of other large-bodied species in north Queensland such as dingoes, wild dogs or feral pigs,” Professor Bill Laurance said in a university news release.
 A family of Tasmanian tigers as photographed at the Beaumaris Zoo in Hobart in 1910.
 (Photo: Wikimedia Commons) The Tasmanian tiger, or thylacine, is the largest known carnivorous marsupial of modern times.
 It was once widespread throughout the wetlands, forests, and grasslands of Australia, Tasmania and Papua New Guinea.
 Pressures from competing species like the invasive dingo, as well as a devastating cull to protect sheep by European settlers in the 19th century led to the population's collapse and subsequent extinction in 1936.
 Over the ensuing decades, thousands of unsubstantiated reports have been filed from people claiming to have spotted a Tasmanian tiger.
 Legends of pockets of thylacine surviving in remote regions of Tasmania and Australia were so pervasive that rewards ranging from $100,000 to as much as $1.75 million were offered for the capture of a live animal.
 So what is it about these two eyewitness reports from the Cape York Peninsula that have renewed scientific interest in the species?
 According to Laurance, who has spoken at length to both individuals, it's both their credibility and what they saw that's most intriguing.
 “One of those observers was a long-time employee of the Queensland National Parks Service, and the other was a frequent camper and outdoorsman in north Queensland," he said.
 "All observations of putative thylacines to date have been at night, and in one case four animals were observed at close range — about 20 feet away — with a spotlight."
 You can see rare footage, captured in 1933, of a Tasmanian tiger in captivity below.
 The researchers, who plan to deploy 50 high-tech camera traps throughout the Cape, are keeping the locations of the sightings and upcoming survey a closely guarded secret.
 Regardless of whether or not any Tasmanian tigers are discovered, the search is expected to collect valuable information on local species.
 "It is a low possibility that we’ll find thylacines," co-investigator Dr. Sandra Abell told 9News, "but we’ll certainly get lots of data on the predators in the area and that will help our studies in general."